GourSE/telegram_bot/README.md

 - put admin chat ID or user ID in 'config.cfg' under [settings] > [admin_id]

-- install modules in 'requirements.txt'
+- make

-- run 'support_bot.py'
+- launch with telegram_bot and select

 ### ***How to use***